sanying123/documentation/using-the-api/reference.md

 }
 ```

-### Organization vulnerabilities
+## Returning an Organization's Vulnerabilities

-The outmost endoints allows querying/filtering for vulnerabilities at an organization level:
+You can use the following request to return vulnerabilities by organization

 POST `/api/v3/public/orgs/{organization id}/vulnerabilities/`

-This will result on a default query returning vulnerabilities with the following criteria:
+The result returns vulnerabilities with the following criteria

-* Belonging to the latest analyzed version of any app.
+* Belonging to the latest analyzed version of any app
-* Of any Severity
+* Of any severity
 * Of any category
-* With Any Description
+* With any description
 * With or without calls
-* With or without blocked calls.
+* With or without blocked calls
 * Arbitrarily sorted
 * Only the first page (50 results)

-To obtain an arbitrary page
+To obtain an arbitrary page, use

 POST `/api/v3/public/orgs/{organization id}/vulnerabilities/page/{page number}`

-if the page is outside of the possible range you will obtain an empty result set.
+If the page is outside of the possible range you will obtain an empty result set.

-#### Filtering
+### Filtering

-The filtering criteria can be passed in the body of the query:
+You can filter  returns in the body of the query

 ```json
 {